Sreehari425/neutronlauncher/README.md

 # Neutron Launcher

-> **⚠️ WIP (Work In Progress)** - This project is currently under active development.
+> **⚠️ WIP (Work In Progress)** - This project is currently under development.
 Features may be incomplete or subject to change.

 A simple, fast, and lightweight CLI tool to manage and launch your Linux native and Wine games